bindydijurido/asta/readme.txt

 I am open for your sugestions, critic and discussions.

-My tests are build for:  https://testingcup.pgs-soft.com/task_1 - feel free to face every prepeared challange by them.
+My tests are build for the reasons -  https://testingcup.pgs-soft.com/task_1 - feel free to check how I've faced with it.

 Have a good day,